Florida judge steps down from George Zimmerman trial

 Zimmerman, the son of a white father and Peruvian mother, shot and killed Martin, who was black, on February 26 following a confrontation in a gated community in the central Florida town of Sanford.

-Police released Zimmerman, saying they found no probable cause to arrest him based on his account of self-defense.
+Police released Zimmerman, saying they found no probable cause to arrest him based on his account of self-defence.

 That led to a wave of protests and intense media scrutiny - public pressure that forced the Sanford police chief and the regularly assigned prosecutor to step aside.